Yussof Mahal

-Yussof bin Haji Mahal (born 1 May 1956) was the Member of the Parliament of Malaysia for the Labuan constituency, representing the United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN) coalition, for one term from 2008 to 2013.
+Yussof bin Mahal (1 May 1956 – 12 December 2025) was the Member of the Parliament of Malaysia for the Labuan constituency, representing the United Malays National Organisation (UMNO), a component party of Barisan Nasional (BN) coalition, for one term from 2008 to 2013.

 Family

-Yussof is married to Isfahani Ishak and the couple has four children.
+Yussof was married to Isfahani Ishak, with the couple having four children.

 Political career

 Yussof was elected to federal Parliament for the Labuan constituency in the 2008 election.
 He replaced fellow UMNO member Suhaili Abdul Rahman who was dropped by the party following a factional dispute.
 Yussof himself was replaced as UMNO's candidate for the 2013 election, by Rozman Isli.